Biofertilizers are nutrient supplements for the plants. They possess various kinds of microbes that enhance soil fertility.

 - You can get the biofertilizer by this process.
 Pack them in plastic bags and store them in a cool place.

-A carrier is a substance rich in organic matter, has a higher water holding capacity, and supports the growth of the organisms.
+A carrier is a substance rich in organic matter, has a higher water holding capacity, and supports the organisms’ growth.
 For easy transport of biofertilizers, select a suitable carrier like lignite, compost, or peat soil.

 - Take some charcoal and adjust the pH of the charcoal by adding CaCO3(1:10).